egepaksoy/car-database/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 3631 images.
+The dataset includes 3782 images.
-Araba are annotated in YOLOv8 Oriented Object Detection format.
+Objects are annotated in YOLOv8 Oriented Object Detection format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)
+* Auto-contrast via contrast stretching

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
-* Randomly crop between 0 and 20 percent of the image
+* Random rotation of between -15 and +15 degrees
 * Random brigthness adjustment of between -15 and +15 percent
-* Random Gaussian blur of between 0 and 1.1 pixels
+* Random Gaussian blur of between 0 and 1 pixels
+* Salt and pepper noise was applied to 1.89 percent of pixels